The interviewer asks you this question in an interview: “Tell us something unique about you”.

-2) Do thorough research about the Company/Role/Hiring Manager
+2. Do Thorough Research about the Company/Role/Hiring Manager

-The most significant thing to remember is the point at which the hiring manager asks, “What makes you unique?” they really need to know what makes you one of a kind with regards to this job.
-So it’s really crucial to understand what that organization, what that particular job, what that particular interviewer is attempting to streamline for.
+The most significant thing to remember is the point at which the hiring manager asks, “What makes you unique?” they need to know what makes you one of a kind with regards to this job.
+So it’s crucial to understand what that organization, what that particular job, what that particular interviewer is attempting to streamline for.

 The most straightforward answer, to begin with, is the expected set of responsibilities.
 What might you do in the job?
 What type of individual would they say they are searching for?
 What abilities or expertise do they consider as an absolute necessity?

 If you are aware of what the organization’s basic values are or the things that are consistent with them, you have to think about how you fit inside that specific circumstance.
-You can very easily mention those by checking their site, online networking or completing a fast Google search.
+You can very easily mention those by checking their site, online networking, or completing a fast Google search.

 Go out and ask five individuals from family and friends about your qualities and ask them to give you a period where you exemplified that quality.
-You may come to know a few sincere answers which will be quite helpful for you in this platform.
+You may come to know a few sincere answers which will be quite helpful for you on this platform.
 However, this activity will enable you to understand how others consider you to be unique or important.

-If you don’t have the foggiest idea whether you can depend on your network of people then ask yourself that for what reason do individuals get the telephone and call me?
+If you don’t have the foggiest idea of whether you can depend on your network of people then ask yourself that for what reason do individuals get the telephone and call me?